tjek/swift-future/README.md

 Furthermore, the work of this Future isnt done until you actually `run` the future.

+Here is an example of the kinds of complex logic possible with Futures.

 ```swift
 struct User: Codable {
     var id: String